metabase/metabase/docs/questions/native-editor/sql-parameters.md

 Some things that could trip you up when trying to set up a Field Filter variable.

+## Requiring a value for a filter widget

+You can enforce a value of

+In the **Variable** settings sidebar, you can toggle the **Always require a value** option.
+If you turn this on:

+- You must enter a default value.
+- The default value will override any optional syntax in your code (like an optional `WHERE` clause).
+If no value is passed to the filter, Metabase will run the query using the default value.
+Click on the **Eye** icon in the editor to preview the SQL Metabase will run.

 ### Table aliases

 You won't be able to select values from field filters in queries that use table aliases for joins or CTEs.